PAL Airlines: Cargo

 PAL Airlines offers cargo service to all of its destinations.
 St. John's and Goose Bay each operate a full cargo facility.
 The Metroliner is PAL's dedicated cargo aircraft and operate daily cargo flights throughout Newfoundland and Labrador.
 The Twin Otters also are used for cargo flights along the Labrador Coast.
 For destinations in the Maritimes and Quebec, cargo is moved on scheduled flights.
 The Dash 8-100's are also capable of being converted to fly as a passenger/cargo combination.

 Charters

 Provincial Aerospace has three aircraft dedicated to charters.
 The aircraft in the PAL Airlines fleet are also often used for larger charters.
 PAL has flown charters all over North America and to Africa.
 Air Borealis also has its own charter division which flies charters along the coast of Labrador and Northern Quebec and specializes in off-strip charters and float operations.

+Aerospace and defence company

+PAL Aerospace is an international aerospace and defence company.
+It is responsible for providing the Royal Canadian Air Force (RCAF) with in-service support for the EADS CASA C-295 (CC-295 Kingfisher) search and rescue fleet.

+PAL Aerospace is working with Bombardier Aviation in offering a Canadian-built solution, Bombardier Global P-6, to replace the Lockheed CP-140 Aurora as the RCAF's maritime patrol aircraft.
+According to PAL they have marketed the De Havilland Canada Dash 8-based P-4 MPA (DHC-8 MPA-D8) to smaller militaries and coast guards requiring maritime patrol capability.

 Destinations

-PAL Airlines serves 28 communities in Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, Quebec and Ontario as of December 2, 2022.
+As of 18 November 2025, PAL Airlines and Air Borealis serve 21 communities in Newfoundland and Labrador, New Brunswick, and Quebec.